MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

 * a 2 octet field for SvcFieldPriority as an integer in network byte order.
-* the uncompressed SvcDomainName, represented as a sequence of length-prefixed labels as in Section 3.1 of {{!RFC1035}}.
+* the uncompressed, fully-qualified SvcDomainName, represented as a sequence of length-prefixed labels as in Section 3.1 of {{!RFC1035}}.
 * the SvcFieldValue byte string, consuming the remainder of the record (so smaller than 65535 octets and constrained by the RDATA